Sample Sequence of Courses

 SPPN 715 - Cleft Palate and Craniofacial Anomalies

-This course includes the nature, etiology, embryology, assessment, and management of potential communication, resonance, and swallowing disorders experienced by individuals presenting with cleft lip, cleft palate and craniofacial anomalies across the lifespan.
-Specific genetic disorders and their social and psychological implications for the school-age child are discussed.
-Specific instrumentation related to assessment and treatment of resonance disorders will be introduced.
+This elective course includes the nature, etiology, embryology, assessment, and interprofessional medical and educational management of potential communication, resonance, and swallowing disorders experienced by individuals presenting with cleft lip, cleft palate, craniofacial anomalies, and velopharyngeal dysfunction across the lifespan.
+Specific genetic disorders and their medical, educational, social, and psychological implications for infants, preschoolers, school-age children, adolescents, and adults are discussed.
+Collaboration of the SLP with general education teachers to minimize speech, language and hearing deficits experienced in the classroom will be addressed.
+Specific instrumentation related to assessment and treatment of speech and resonance disorders will be introduced.

 SPPN 725 - Cerebral Palsy and Developmental Disorders